 Exhibit Number Description 10.42 2001 Stock Option Plan Stock Option Agreement, dated as of January 17, 2002, between the Registrant and William Miller.
 10.43 2001 Stock Option Plan Stock Option Agreement, dated as of January 17, 2002, between the Registrant and Andrew Stern.
 10.44 First Amendment, dated as of April 8, 2002, to the Amended and Restated Credit Agreement, dated as of November 16, 2001, by and among AMN Healthcare, Inc. as borrower, the Registrant, Worldview Healthcare, Inc. and O'Grady-Peyton International (USA), Inc., as guarantors, and the lenders party thereto.
 10.45 Office Lease, dated as of April 2, 2002, between Kilroy Realty, L.P. and AMN Healthcare, Inc. 10.46 Stock Purchase Agreement, dated as of April 17, 2002, by and among AMN Healthcare, Inc., Sandra Gilbert, Robert Gilbert, Jr., Suzette Marek, Robert Gilbert III and Benjamin Gilbert.
 10.47 AMN Healthcare, Inc. Executive Nonqualified Excess Plan.
 10.48 Amendment to AMN Healthcare, Inc. Executive Nonqualified Excess Plan, dated as of January 1, 2002.
+10.49 Second Amendment, dated as of May 2, 2002, to the Amended and Restated Credit Agreement, dated as of November 16, 2001, by and among AMN Healthcare, Inc. as borrower, the Registrant, Worldview Healthcare, Inc. and O'Grady-Peyton International (USA), Inc., as guarantors, and the lenders party thereto.
 16.1 Letter from Deloitte & Touche LLP regarding change in certifying accountant.
 21.1 Subsidiaries of the Registrant.
 23.1 Consent of Paul, Weiss, Rifkind, Wharton & Garrison (included in Exhibit 5.1).
 23.2 Independent Auditors' Report on Schedule and Consent of KPMG LLP with respect to the Registrant.
-23.3 Consent of KPMG LLP with respect to Preferred Healthcare Staffing, Inc. 23.4 Consent of KPMG LLP with respect to O'Grady-Peyton International (USA), Inc. 23.5 Consent of KPMG LLP with respect to Health Resource Management Corporation.
+23.3 Consent of KPMG LLP with respect to Preferred Healthcare Staffing, Inc. 23.4 Consent of KPMG LLP with respect to O'Grady-Peyton International (USA), Inc. 23.5 Consent of KPMG LLP with respect to Healthcare Resource Management Corporation.
 24.1 Power of Attorney.

-Filed herewith.
+^{} Filed herewith.

-Incorporated by reference to the exhibits filed with the Registrant's Registration Statement on Form S-1 (File No. 333-65168).
+^{} Incorporated by reference to the exhibits filed with the Registrant's Registration Statement on Form S-1 (File No. 333-65168).

-Incorporated by reference to the exhibits filed with the Registrant's Annual Report on Form 10-K for the fiscal year ended December 31, 2001.
+^{} Incorporated by reference to the exhibits filed with the Registrant's Annual Report on Form 10-K for the fiscal year ended December 31, 2001.